yousrachakib/Inception_42/README.md

 # Table of Contents:
   - Docker Overview.
   - What is a Dockerfile.
-  - What is a Docker compose.
+  - What is Docker compose.
   - Mariadb.
   - Wordpress.
   - Nginx.